dileepadev/dileepa.dev/README.md

 ## 🚀 Deployment

 - This website is hosted on [Vercel](https://vercel.com/), a cloud platform for static sites and Serverless Functions.
-- Any changes pushed to the `release/stable` branch will be automatically deployed to [dileepabandara.dev](https://dileepabandara.dev).
+- Any changes pushed to the `main` branch will be automatically deployed to [dileepabandara-dev.vercel.app](https://dileepabandara-dev.vercel.app/).

 ## 🍃 Branches

-- `main` - The source code for the latest stable release of the website.
+- `main` - The source code for the latest stable and production-ready release of the website.
 - `develop` - New features and bug fixes that are being worked on but not yet ready for production.
 - `feature/*` - Branches used to develop new features.
 - `bugfix/*` - Branches used to fix bugs.
 - `release/*` - Branches used to prepare for new releases.
-  - `release/stable` - The latest stable release of the website.
+  - `release/previous` - The latest previous stable release of the website.
   - `release/v*.*.*` - The latest release of the website with version number `*.*.*`.
   - `release/v1.0.0` - The first stable release of the website.